 Our procedures enable consistent, prompt and effective feedback handling.
 Each site-based Process will be developed in consultation with local community members and groups to ensure applicability, adaptability, and relevance throughout the entire lifecycle of each asset or activity and the community.

-AGL is seeking feedback from the public, particularly from the communities around our existing or proposed activities, on the AGL Community Complaints and Feedback Policy and site-specific AGL Community Complaints and Feedback Process template.
+In late 2017, we invited you to provide your feedback on the new AGL Community Complaints Feedback Policy and the site-based AGL Community Complaints and Feedback Process template.